altafNEU/altafNEU/README.md

-- 👋 Hi, I’m @Altaf Shaikh, Grad Student @Northeastern University pursuing Computer Software Engineering.
+- 👋 Hi, I’m @Altaf Shaikh
-- 👀 I’m interested in SWE Full Time Roles
-- 🌱 I’m currently learning Web Design, Algorithms and Cloud Technologies
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/altaf1810/

 <!---